Halstead girls have two lessons of Geography per week and it is taught as an independent subject from Year 1.

 Through their work in Geography children learn about their local area and other regions in the United Kingdom and the rest of the world.
 They learn how to draw and interpret maps using Ordnance Survey maps and digital mapping.
-They develop the skills of research, investigation, analysis and problem solving using books, computers and iPads.
+The skills of research, investigation, analysis and problem solving are developed using books, computers and iPads.